bespoken/virtual-device-sdk/README.md

 The SDK can be used via [NodeJS](#nodejs-sdk) or [HTTP](#http-sdk).

+You can also write simple test scripts if you are not a programmer - [learn about them here](docs/test_scripts.md).

 # NodeJS SDK
 ## Installation
 Add the Virtual Device SDK to your project: